eroblaze/erodev/README.md

 deno run --allow-net --allow-read jsr:@ero/dev@^0.1.0
 ```

 By default, Erodev will serve files from the current directory on port 5502.
-You can specify a different directory or port if needed.
+You can specify a different port if needed.

-## Example
+## Examples

 ```sh
 deno run --allow-net --allow-read jsr:@ero/dev@^0.1.0 --port=3000